 The peppers are sourced locally when possible.
 Reaper Madness tops the Scoville scale … that’s hot!
 Others are available with varying intensity, like this sweet crabapple with Thai flavors.
 Their Awesome Sauce certainly gets a vote for best name.

 Give the gift of a ready-to-prepare food kit delivered weekly.
-A variety of plans are available, with prices ranging from $28 to $158 a week.
+A variety of plans are available.
 Gift certificates sold online.
+Facebook

 Local Source Shopping